BarryThePirate/FishtankLiveExtended/README.md

  - The 'Crafting' section on the FTL Extended Settings screen has a search box for seeing recipes
  - Automatically displays known recipes when crafting with an item

-## Admin Messages
+## Logging
- - Logs the system messages that appear at the bottom of the screen when an admin manually sends a message or when the system automatically displays one
+ - Logs the system messages that appear at the bottom of the screen when an admin manually sends a message or when the system automatically displays one along with many settings to exclude many of the automatic system message types
- - Logs are seen under FTL Extended Settings
- - Settings to exclude many of the automatic system message types

-## Staff Messages
  - Logs chat message from staff members that have the staff message styling and the staff picture as their profile picture
- - Logs are seen under FTL Extended Settings
+ - Logs each ping you recieve
+ - Logs TTS sent by other users

 ## Clickable Zones
 Untested and experimental.